boldflight/BibleConverter/test_EPUB/output/lev.md

 [52] but if only a few years remain until the Jubilee, he must calculate for himself in keeping with the remaining years and refund it for his redemption.
 [53] He must be with the one who bought him like a yearly hired worker.
 The one who bought him must not rule over him harshly in your sight.
 [54] If, however, he is not redeemed in these ways, he must go free in the Jubilee year, he and his children with him, [55] because the Israelites are my own servants; they are my servants whom I brought out from the land of Egypt.
-I am the Lord your God.
+I am the **Lord** your God.

 ## Chapter 26

 ### Exhortation to Obedience

-[1] “‘You must not make for yourselves idols, so you must not set up for yourselves a carved image or a pillar, and you must not place a sculpted stone in your land to bow down before it, for I am the Lord your God.
+[1] “‘You must not make for yourselves idols, so you must not set up for yourselves a carved image or a pillar, and you must not place a sculpted stone in your land to bow down before it, for I am the **Lord** your God.
 [2] You must keep my Sabbaths and reverence my sanctuary.
-I am the Lord.
+I am the **Lord**.

 ### The Benefits of Obedience